 Simply because many problems are best left unsolved does not mean that communication is somehow less important.
 In fact, 95 percent of men and 97 percent of women considered good communication important to the relationship.
 Further evidence of the importance of good communication is presented by a study conducted by Terri Orbuch, professor of sociology at Oakland University in Michigan.
 Entitled “The Early Years of Marriage Project,” Professor Orbuch has studied nearly 400 couples for 27 years.
 Amongst what she has found is that small acknowledgements of each other, such as small affirmations of love and respect, contributed to the overall health and longevity of marriage.

 DuPage County Family Law Attorneys

 Many marriages begin pristine, and the marrieds report that they are exceedingly happy.
 Many marriages also endure beyond this so-called “honeymoon period.”
 However, happiness early in a marriage, or at any stage of a marriage, is not necessarily predictive of whether the marriage will avoid divorce.
 Many marriages end.
 In the event of divorce, you need someone who is compassionate and experienced.
-If you are contemplating divorce, contact the Mevorah Law Offices, LLC at 630-932-9100.
+If you are contemplating divorce, contact the Mevorah & Giglio Law Offices at 630-932-9100.